Welcome to St. Stephen’s!

 You are invited to wear what is comfortable for you.
-In the Traditional Worship service (8:30 am) and the Blended Worship service (11 am), you will find a mixture of casual and formal dress.
+In the Traditional Worship service (8:30 am) and the Classic Worship service (11 am), you will find a mixture of casual and formal dress.
 In the Contemporary Worship Service (called The Source, at 9:45 am) you will find most attending in casual dress.
 The important thing is to dress comfortably whatever service your choose!

 Do I need to bring anything?

 No. Bibles are provided in the pews, but you are also invited to bring your own Bible.
 The Welcome Center is located immediately to the right of the Sanctuary as you enter, where you can get complimentary coffee or other refreshments and meet some of the community.
 Children like to play on the small stage area in the Welcome Center and there are usually a few games or puzzles (plus other children) to keep them entertained.

 When should I get there?